 John Fischer is the Director of the Iniskim Centre at Mount Royal University.
 With over 35 years of experience as an educator and administrator, and board member of the Calgary Foundation, John brings his leadership and expertise to the Indigenous Gathering Place.

-Michelle Fournie is a proud member of Metis Nation of Alberta Region 3, and Irish & English decent.
-With a background in anti-oppressive communications, Indigenous social work, and currently working toward an Indigenized Master of Education degree at University of Calgary, she has served in several leadership positions within the Province of Alberta over the past decade.
-Michelle serves Indigenous students at Bow Valley College as the Manager of the Iniikokaan Centre.
+Michelle serves Indigenous students at Bow Valley College as the Manager of the Iniikokaan Centre and the owner of Sacred Four Communications.
 As previous Director and Chair of Communications for the Indigenous Gathering Place Society, Michelle is humbled to continue to work alongside the Board with a united vision for a physical gathering space within the City for all Nations.

 Anne Harding is the Owner of Forum Community Relations, a Calgary based consulting company dedicated to catalyzing better communities through Indigenous relations and community engagement.
 In her 17+ years of experience as a community and Indigenous engagement professional, she has engaged with over 85 Indigenous communities and organizations across Canada on economic development, community engagement, reconciliation, education, training, and resource consultation initiatives.
 Anne holds a Master of Arts in Corporate-Aboriginal Relations and a CP3 (Certified Public Participation Professional) designation through IAP2 Canada.
 As a settler of English, Welsh, and Swedish heritage, she is humbled to be elected to the IGP board after serving as chair of the community engagement committee in 2018 and 2019.
 Anne is also a director on the board of the Calgary Chamber of Commerce where she also co-chairs the Equity, Diversity & Inclusion Sub-Committee.